 Donn Fendler, who famously survived more than a week while lost on Mount Katahdin in 1939, died Monday at age 90, a director who was making a movie about him announced on social media.

-It would be hard to grow in Maine in the last 75 years and not know his story.
+It would be hard to grow up in Maine in the last 75 years and not know his story.
 At age 12 while hiking Katahdin, he was separated from his family near the summit during a storm.
 He was the subject of hundreds of searches over the next week, becoming national news, and eventually some began to assume he’d never be found alive.

 Nine days after he disappeared, however, he found a hunting camp 35 miles from where he was last seen.
 In those days he cut his skin on thorny bushes, foraged for food, encountered a bear and scavenged for supplies in abandoned cabin.